bio-ontology-research-group/Onto2Graph/README.md

 # Onto2Graph

-Onto2Graph is a tool based in Java that can generate graphs in different formats from ontologies.
+Onto2Graph is a tool based on Java that can generate graphs in different formats from ontologies.
-The tool is based on OWLAPI library to load the ontologies and then, it enables to use different reasoners to infer a graph from the ontology (ELK, HERMIT, STRUCTURAL REASONER AND SYNTACTIC REASONER).
-Once the graph is built, different libraries have been integrated in the tool to transform it into different formats such: RDFXML, GRAPHVIZ, FLATFILE and GRAPHML).
+The tool is based on OWLAPI library to load the ontologies, and then, it enables to use different reasoners to infer a graph from the ontology (ELK, HERMIT, STRUCTURAL REASONER AND SYNTACTIC REASONER).
+Once the graph is built, different libraries have been integrated into the tool to transform it into various formats such: RDFXML, GRAPHVIZ, FLATFILE and GRAPHML).
 The tool implements two different algorithms to carry through with the conversion: A) without the transitive reduction in which relations inferred from transitive object properties will be taken into account.
 B) with transitive reduction where relations inferred from transitive object properties will not be considered.

 # Dependencies